- Sofia University is proud to have a diverse community that welcomes international applicants. Sofia University’s SEVIS code is SFR214F01051000.

 IELT requirement: A score of 6 or above is required.

-*Proof of English proficiency may be waived for a student who already has a Degree earned in English.
+*Proof of English proficiency may be waived for a student who has previously earned a college degree taught entirely in English in an English Speaking Country.

 Proof of Financial Support